biolab/orange3-fairness/README.md

 # Easy installation

-First, [download](https://orangedatamining.com/download/) the latest Orange release from our website.
-Then, to install the fairness add-on, head to `Options -> Add-ons...` in the menu bar.
+1. [Download](https://orangedatamining.com/download/) the latest Orange release from our website.
+2. Install the the fairness add-on: head to
+`Options -> Add-ons...` in the menu bar.
+From the list of add-ons, select Fairness and confirm the installation.

 # For developers